 Although you may feel certain that your business idea will appeal to the masses, the reality is that over 90 percent of startups don’t survive for long.

 In fact, 42 percent of startups fail because there’s no need for their product or service.
 Before starting your business, it’s critical that you understand your market as well as how you’ll monetize your new, innovative business model.
-If you can’t confidently determine how you’ll do this, your business model probably still needs some work.
+If you can’t confidently determine how you’ll accomplish this, your business model probably still needs work.

-Conclusion: Starting a Disruptive Business Is Risky, But the Payoff Can Be Big
+Key Takeaway: Starting a Disruptive Business Is Risky, But the Payoff Can Be Big

 While starting a business always comes with risks, the potential payoff can be huge.
 Indeed, one in 19,550 startups will become a unicorn worth at least $1 billion.
 The odds may not be in your favor, but if you have an idea you believe in, it’s worth weighing the risks against the potential gain.